 The Dell 2 in 1 certainly looks the part and, with its hybrid laptop-tablet functionality, it offers more versatility than the others.
 We just felt that it lets itself down by being neither a full laptop nor an out-and-out tablet.

 The two Chromebooks are attractive options with the Samsung being the slightly better-looking of the two while the Asus was the hands-down winner in terms of ruggedness.
 However, we feel that the need to work online as much as possible means they are less practical than a traditional machine.

 We highly recommend the Asus Windows laptop as a useful tool for students, ideal for school, college and even up to university level.

 For us, the laptop that had all the features we needed for school was the Asus Windows model.
-We felt that with its combination of minimal size and weight, its highly adequate level of performance, its user-friendly keyboard and touchpad, and its low price, this is the best for helping students develop and learn, and it gets a big thumbs-up from us.
+We felt that with its combination of minimal size and weight, its highly adequate level of performance, its user-friendly keyboard and touchpad coupled with its low price, it is one of the best laptops for teens and for helping students develop and learn.

 ParentingMonkey.com visitors have bought the following products when searching for Laptops For Teenagers.